openstack/kayobe/doc/source/deployment.rst

 Before starting deployment we must bootstrap the Ansible control host.
 Tasks performed here include:

-- Install Ansible and role dependencies from Ansible Galaxy.
+- Install required Ansible roles from Ansible Galaxy.
 - Generate an SSH key if necessary and add it to the current user's authorised keys.
 - Install Kolla Ansible locally at the configured version.